-Tim Keeler, an attorney in the Government Relations & Public Law and International Trade practices, joined Mayer Brown in 2009, and brings an in-depth knowledge of international trade law and economic policy matters, and a history of working in the Executive Branch and Congress on major economic, legislative and regulatory issues.
+Tim Keeler, a lawyer in the Public Policy, Regulatory & Political Law and International Trade practices, joined Mayer Brown in 2009, and brings an in-depth knowledge of international trade law and economic policy matters, and a history of working in the Executive Branch and Congress on major economic, legislative and regulatory issues.

 Tim provides legal and strategic advice to clients on matters including:

 The consistency of various legal regimes – or proposed laws – with World Trade Organization (WTO) rules and other international legal obligations

 Committee on Foreign Investment in the US (CFIUS) filings on proposed transactions of foreign investment

 International trade negotiations in the WTO and bilateral or regional fora

 International economic, political, and legal events and actions that effect businesses and investors

 The US economic decision making process in the Administration and Congress

 The political climate in various countries that are pertinent to clients’ business activities